Copyright © 2006 by Mike F. Holloway (Holloway Comet Observatory, Van Buren, Arkansas, USA)

 [Images] The next predicted perihelion date is 2006 June 7 and the comet will pass 0.0735 AU from Earth on May 13, being only slightly farther away than during the original discovery apparition of 1930.
 C. W. Hergenrother (Lunar and Planetary Laboratory) recovered the brightest component, referred to as "C", while using the 1.2-m reflector at Mount Hopkins on 2005 October 22.
 He gave the magnitude as 19.3 and said the strongly condensed coma was 6 arcsec across.
 There was also a fan-shaped tail extending 8 arcsec in PA 300°.
 Component "B" was found at by J. A. Farrell (Jemez Springs, New Mexico, USA) on 2006 January 6, while using a 41-cm reflector.
 He gave the magnitude as 18.8-19.0, which was then just over three magnitudes fainter than component "C".

 The next component found did not match the prediction for any previously observed component and set the stage for many new discoveries as the comet approached perihelion.
 This new component was labelled "G".
 It was independently found by R. A. Tucker (Tucson, Arizona, USA) on February 20 and 22, and E. J. Christensen on Mt.
 Lemmon Survey images obtained on February 24.
 The magnitude was given as 17.2.
-Numerous other components have been found in the weeks that followed and more are expected to be found as the comet nears its closest approach to Earth.
-Click here for a list of components.
+Numerous other components were found in the weeks that followed.

-The major fragments of this comet are "B", "C", "G", and "R", with "C" being the main comet.
+The major fragments of this comet were "B", "C", "G", and "R", with "C" being the main comet.
 As the comet headed toward its 2006 close approach to Earth, numerous images were obtained by amateur and professional astronomers which showed additional pieces being shed by these fragments.
 In particular, fragment "B" displayed a strong coma through April 10, and then the coma narrowed and began extending back into the tail.
 Shortly after April 20, a new condensation was noted, which steadily moved tailward.
 A few days later, the coma took on a basically round shape again and a day or two later the new fragment disappeared.
 As April ended and May began, "B" began to elongate again, but then flared in brightness to become about as bright as the main comet ("C").
 Observations of other fragments, including "G" and "R" also revealed multiple changes in the appearance, which were frequently accompanied by the appearance of new fragments.
-Interestingly, at least through the end of April, there were no confirmed reports of fragments being shed by the main comet and its appearance underwent no unexpected changes.

 A meteor shower was predicted and observed by Japanese observers during 1930, with an unexpected outburst of 60 or 70 per hour (this is not a corrected zenithal hourly rate, but the raw numbers) occurring on the nights of June 9 and 10.
 The possibility exists that another outburst could occur in 2006, although the chances for a strong shower actually improve in 2022.